The best electric car lease deals in August 2026

 Volkswagen ID.7

-Up to 433 miles of claimed range in Pro S form (WLTP Comb), a 532-litre boot with a hatchback-style opening and limo-like rear legroom make it one of the most practical electric cars in its class.
+Add in a 532-litre boot with a hatchback-style opening and limo-like rear legroom and you've got one of the most practical electric cars in its class.

 Five-star Euro NCAP safety, a comprehensive driver assistance suite and wireless Apple CarPlay and Android Auto all come as standard too.